-Impairment and closure charges decreased by \$9.3 million or 92.0% in the first six months of 2005 compared to the same period in 2004.
-Impairment and closure charges in the first six months of 2004 included an \$8.9 million charge for long-lived asset impairments on 14 restaurants the Company recorded in the second quarter of 2004.
-The Company closed eight of these restaurants in the third quarter of 2004.
-The decision to close the restaurants was a result of a comprehensive analysis that examined restaurants not meeting minimum return on investment thresholds and certain other operating performance criteria and represented a change in strategy from prior practices.
-The assets for these restaurants were written down to their estimated fair value in the second quarter of 2004.
+Impairment and closure charges decreased by \$3.0 million or 97.3% in the third quarter of 2005, and decreased by \$12.2 million or 93.3% in the first nine months of 2005 compared to the same periods in the prior year.
+Impairment and closure charges in the third quarter and first nine months of 2004 were primarily for the impairment of long-lived assets on 14 restaurants.
+The decision to close or impair the restaurants was a result of a comprehensive analysis that examined restaurants not meeting minimum return on investment thresholds and certain other operating performance criteria and represented a change in strategy from prior practices.
+The assets for these restaurants were written down to their estimated fair value.